US consumer prices tick up just 0.1% as inflation stays tame

 WASHINGTON — U.S. consumer prices rose just 0.1% in June, as cheaper gas prices were offset by higher rents and auto costs.

-Inflation has been muted throughout the 10-year expansion, now the longest on record, even as the unemployment rate has dropped to 3.7%, near the lowest in five decades.
-Federal Reserve policymakers have cited low inflation readings as a justification for potentially lowering short-term interest rates at its next meeting in late July.
+Inflation has been muted throughout the 10-year expansion, now the longest on record, even as the unemployment rate has dropped to a very low 3.7%.
+Federal Reserve Chairman Jerome Powell cited persistently low inflation on Wednesday as a justification for potentially lowering short-term interest rates at the Fed’s next meeting in late July.

+Typically, such a low jobless rate would force employers to offer higher pay to attract and keep workers.
+Businesses, in turn, would raise prices to offset the cost of higher wages.
+But that dynamic has not fully kicked in during the current expansion and inflation has been stuck below the Fed’s 2% target nearly the entire seven years since the Fed settled on that figure, according to a separate measure the Fed prefers.

+Powell had previously described low inflation as transitory, but did not do so in his comments Wednesday during a hearing of the House Financial Services Committee.
+Instead, he highlighted the fact that very low unemployment wasn’t pushing up wages quickly enough to lift prices, and suggested that meant hiring and economic growth could continue without fear the economy would overheat and push up inflation.
+That gives the Fed more room to cut rates.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.